Elijah-17/Robot-GUI/README.md

 - [x] add webcam for view of the robot
 - [x] add gripper activation, selection and controlls
 - [x] add scrollable capability to the program frame
-- [ ] add a teach button and runmode dropdowns and '>' button for the robot to run the program
+- [x] add a teach button and runmode dropdowns and '>' button for the robot to run the program
+- [ ] add class/function for program
 - [ ] add button for adding I/O controlls like setting gripper to be open or closed
 - [ ] allow for changes in program tree once the program has been made or during the process
 - [ ] add file drowdown and a save button to save the program